omomdhai/Mask-RCNN_Image-Segmentation/README.md

-Sure!
-Here's an enhanced and detailed `README.md` file for your project:

----

 # Image Segmentation with Mask R-CNN

 This repository contains code and resources for performing image segmentation using the Mask R-CNN model.
 The implementation is based on TensorFlow and TensorFlow Hub.